 Sometimes certain elements of your strategy might not work out the way you planned.
 Sometimes you’ll find that the whole strategy ends up taking you in the wrong direction.
 As your team executes tasks and reports on the results, you can update your strategy to course-correct.

 Strategic planning and tactical execution are equally important.
-Developing a solid email marketing strategy will make sure your department’s efforts are aligned with the overall A comprehensive email marketing plan will make sure everyone on your team knows what needs to be done and that their efforts are contributing to your company’s success.
+Developing a solid email marketing strategy will make sure your department’s efforts are aligned with corporate objectives.
+And a comprehensive email marketing plan will make sure everyone on your team knows what needs to be done and that their efforts are contributing to your company’s success.